The Laughing Cow: Evolution of the brand

-The Laughing Cow is a red and white cow depicted as being jovial, and almost always wearing ear tags that look like the round boxes the cheese comes in.
+The concept of a laughing or smiling cow in advertising may predate the creation of The Laughing Cow brand.
+A 1903 advertisement in an American newspaper featured a smiling cow promoting "Star Brand Butter" and "Milton's Ice Cream".

+The Laughing Cow brand as we know it today was established later.
 On April 16, 1921, Léon Bel trademarked his brand, as La Vache Qui Rit, in France.
-In the trademark, the cow is said to have 'a hilarious expression'.
-Bel had made the original drawing himself, after seeing a travelling meat wagon during World War I called "La Wachkyrie", a play on the word for Valkyrie.
-In the beginning the cow was not laughing, was not red and did not wear ear tags.
-This patent was the very first branded cheese product registered in France.
-In 1924, illustrator Benjamin Rabier edited the drawing into something more like the image that prevails today.
+The original drawing was made as a mascot for Bel's supply-train unit during World War I by illustrator Benjamin Rabier and was called "La Wachkyrie", a play on the word for Valkyrie.
+The cow in the original drawing was not red and did not wear ear tags.
+Rabier later edited the drawing into something more like the image that prevails today.

+The Laughing Cow is now depicted as a red and white cow appearing jovial, and almost always wearing ear tags that look like the round boxes the cheese comes in.
 The blue and white stripes around the box date from 1955.
-Since 1976 both ear-tag boxes have been shown with the top-side visible.
-Before that year consumers were shown a top and bottom side.
+Since 1976 both ear-tag boxes have been shown with the top side visible.
+Before then, one tag showed the top and the other showed the bottom side.
 The current logo uses the Droste effect, with the laughing cow appearing inside the ear tags.

 Kiri (pronounced in the same way as "qui rit") is a separate brand that Bel established in 1966.